awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 Sometimes an HTML element may not have a role or value assigned semantically.
 In this lesson, you'll use ARIA attributes to provide context for screen readers.

 ## 15. Style
-Incorporate CSS styling into your accessible web design and use accessible color schemes to improve accessibility.
+Incorporate CSS styling into your accessible web design and use accessible colour schemes to improve accessibility.

 ## 16. The Benefits of Offline First

 ## 17. Introducing the Service Worker

 ## PROJECT - Restaurant Reviews App — Stage 1
-In this real world case study, given the front end code for a static Restaurant Reviews App, revise the site to be responsive and achieve accessibility standards.
+In this real-world case study, given the front-end code for a static Restaurant Reviews App, revise the site to be responsive and achieve accessibility standards.